Your Guide to Trat Airport – TDX

 There are a few basic facilities at the airport – a car park, small cafe, ATM, transfer desk and toilets.
 Free snacks and drinks are provided for passengers waiting for their flight to Bangkok.
 Free wifi is also available in the departure area.

 Trat Airport is privately owned by Bangkok Airways.
 This airline is a regular winner of awards for being one of the best small airlines in South East Asia.
 They fly to many domestic and international locations from their base at Suvaranbhumi Airport.

-They operate three flights per day to Trat by 70 seater, turbo-prob ATR 72 planes.
+They operate four flights per day to Trat by 70 seater, turbo-prob ATR 72 planes.
 These twin engine Franco-Italian planes are used in over 60 countries and are ideal for short haul flights.
 Flying time between Bangkok and Trat is timetabled as being an hour, but in reality it is closer to a 40 minute ‘sky hop’.